llucasls/bare-estate/README.md

 - history_location: it says where your bare repository directory will be located.
 Environment variables don't expand.
 So you will have to write the complete path of the file.
+- base_directory: the directory from where you will manage all your dotfiles.
+You can either put them directly in the base directory, or in subdirectories within it.

 ### Examples: